Have you been waiting for the Instant Pot® to come back in stock? Well, it’s back! You can order it from Amazon right now….

 2. Download The Beginners’ Guide that I’ve written for Instant Pot UK, here.

 2. Do the WATER TEST, it’s called Initial Test Run on the instruction manual.
 If you have an 8 litre Instant Pot DUO, then do the water test with at least 1 litre of water.
-You’ll find a handy water test video here, it’s really easy!
+You’ll find a handy water test video in my Pressure Cooking Facebook group, it’s really easy!
 All you need is water.

 3. Get cooking.
 Don’t delay.
 Below are my recipe recommendations, a few types for different tastes.
 The key for many people is to find a couple of tried and tested recipe recommendations, follow those to get to know their Instant Pot and then get creative.
 Some other people prefer to always follow recipes.
 There is no right or wrong way but there are a few things to take into account so keep reading to find out what they are.

 4. Keep cooking, you’ll find all my Instant Pot recipes here.

 How to adapt/convert conventional pressure cooking recipes to the Instant Pot